Thomas L. Carr

 Thomas Carr (born July 17, 1964) is an American archaeologist and photographer who has studied the intersection of anthropology and art with an emphasis on the abandonment of human built environments in the natural landscape.
 His academic work has been published in journals such as Archaeological Prospection and Colorado Heritage Magazine.
-He has also lectured extensively on archaeology, photography, visual ethnography, and historic preservation.
-His photographic work in the Rocky Mountains region has been the subject of several major exhibitions and numerous group and juried exhibitions over the last 30+ years.
+He has lectured extensively on archaeology, photography, visual ethnography, and historic preservation.
+His photographic work in the Rocky Mountains region has been the subject of several major exhibitions and numerous group and juried exhibitions.
 The Western History and Genealogy Department of the Denver Public Library holds a collection of Carr's photographs in its permanent archives.

 Early life and education

 Thomas Lee Carr was born on July 17, 1964, in Toledo, Ohio to Thomas Foster Carr and Marion Lee Carr.
-The family moved to Charlotte, North Carolina in 1974, and in 1979 Carr joined the Light Factory, a photographic arts education organization in Charlotte.
+The family moved to Charlotte, North Carolina in 1974.

+In 1979 Carr joined the Light Factory, a photographic arts education organization in Charlotte.
 In 1981 and 1982 a number of his early works were exhibited in Scholastic Arts exhibitions, and he received several Gold Key awards and a nomination for the Kodak Medallion of Excellence.
 In 1982 Carr was recognized by the National Endowment for Advancement in the Arts (dbi YoungArts) as a Promising Young Artist in Visual Arts.

 From 1984 to 1992 Carr attended undergraduate college at the University of North Carolina at Charlotte and studied photography and anthropology.
 During this time, he participated in numerous photography exhibitions and held his first solo exhibition in 1984 titled Winter Scenes from McAlpine Park at the Queens College (now Queens University of Charlotte).
 A profile of Carr and his photographic work was the subject of a feature article in the spring 1985 edition of Sanskrit Magazine.

 From 1993 to 1996 Carr attended graduate college at the University of Colorado at Boulder and earned a Master of Arts in Anthropology.
 Carr's MA thesis was published in 1996 in the international peer review journal "Archaeological Prospection".
 The results of the research received national and international press coverage, including articles in the Denver Post, Earth Magazine, and the Christian Science Monitor.